slamora/brackets-wiki/Typing-Speed-Mini-Spec.md

 * Number of keyboard shortcuts
 * Electric chars (auto indenting matching braces)
 * Auto indenting (smartIndent setting)
+* Typing carriage return (presumably more expensive than a letter key)
 * If you are [NJ](https://github.com/njx)

 ### Manual Testing